 Sometimes a hastily wound bobbin thread may be the culprit.
 Do not hand wind bobbin.
 Use machine winding but use an average speed, filling the bobbin thread especially thread with some stretch like a polyester thread or cotton/poly blend.
 When you sew with tightly wound thread, this stretched thread will bunch later and pucker the fabric fibers.

 Sewing machine tension, if it is wrong, can make your stitching all awry.
 Puckers will be all over the place.
 Excessive thread tension can understandably cause puckers on your stitching line.
 If there is too much pressure in the tension discs of the machine, not enough thread reaches the needle for stitching.
-This results in puckering of the fabric in the seam line
+Thread is stretched and then afteward it goes back to its original length.
+This results in puckering of the fabric in the seam line.

-Use the maximum minimum tension possible to sew (if that sounds clear)
+Use the maximum minimum tension possible to sew (if that sounds clear) for a particular fabric.

 If you are sewing thin fabrics reduce the tension of the top thread than for thicker fabric.
 A thinner thread also asks for lower thread tension.
 Check out the post on sewing machine tension adjustments for more details

-A tightly woven fabric puckers more than a less dense fabric.
+A tightly woven fabric puckers more than a less dense fabric, but less than an open weave fabric.
 Synthetic fabrics like polyester and nylon have more likelihood of puckering than others.
-A woven fabric puckers more than knits
+A woven fabric puckers more than knits.

 The different fabric types also shrink at different levels and cause puckering.
 Eg polyester zipper tape applied to a linen fabric.
 Linen shrinks whereas the polyester does not.
 This can happen also if you use synthetic fabrics as lining inside cotton/silk outer fabric.
 You may have to let out the seam stitching and release the stitching.
 Prewashing the fabrics to remove the sizing and be done with the shrinkage is the solution here